PsyTeachR/reprores-v2/docs/04-data.md

 ## [1] "logical"
 ```

-When you compare two values with an <a class='glossary' target='_blank' title='A symbol that performs a mathematical operation, such as +, -, *, /' href='https://psyteachr.github.io/glossary/o#operator'>operator</a>, such as checking to see if 10 is greater than 5, the resulting value is logical.
+When you compare two values with an <a class='glossary' target='_blank' title='A symbol that performs some mathematical or comparative process. ' href='https://psyteachr.github.io/glossary/o#operator'>operator</a>, such as checking to see if 10 is greater than 5, the resulting value is logical.

 ```r